PinnacleOne/FYNTokens/README.md

 Token.sol  - The Token itself will be a base ERC20 logic, with security and locking logic built in, and will be enhanced along the way as we ensure the security of the contract.
 In the unlikely event of a breach in Token logic, we will trigger an emergency stop, correct the issue and state as necessary, and relaunch the token with the correct FYN values for every FYN holder.

-Code audit is still in the works.
-Code Coverage via Truffle will be uploaded soon.
+Code Audit is currently being conducted by New Alchemy.
 Audit process will be updated on: https://dev.fundyourselfnow.com/ico/public/contract

 Prealpha and Alpha addresses have been killed, please don't use them.